jseusx/FlashPoint/README.md

 - **✎** button will allow you to edit the subject.
 To **add** a subject, you can click "Add Subject" the page will then update and show:
 ![Edit subject page](/page_images/Edit_Subject_Page.png) <br>
 Here, the inside the text box will show what is currently the subject.
-You can either edit it or leave it how it is then click "submit"
+You can either edit it or leave it how it is then click "Submit."

+## Flashcards
+To view the flashcards under a subject, just click the subject card and a list of flashcards will be shown if any have been created. <br>